 Explore how generous people, nonprofits, and neighbors from across the Adirondacks and North Country come together to problem-solve, overcome disparities, dream bigger dreams, and much more.
-Use the form at the bottom of this page to share your community-oriented, philanthropically based good news, or reach out to us here…
+Use the form below to share your community-oriented, philanthropically based good news.

 Generous Acts in Action

 It’s one thing to say that community-building work starts with generosity and quite another to show what that looks like.
 These stories dig deeper into the essential roles nonprofits play in our communities.
 If you're an Adirondack nonprofit or student, click below to learn about grant and scholarship opportunities, or learn more about what we fund.

 At the Intersection of Social and Environmental Justice

 Making the Adirondacks a more welcoming and inclusive place for both residents and visitors is at the heart of the Adirondack Diversity Iniative’s work.
 Learn about how Executive Director Nicky Hylton-Pattersonand ADI are working to build cultural consciousness through meaningful, authentic dialogue in our communities.